 Three approaches to impairment

-- specific approach for purchased or originated credit-impaired financial assets.
+- Specific approach for purchased or originated credit-impaired financial assets.

 General approach